21 Expired Listing Scripts That Could Change Minds

 21. The pre-listing check-in script

-• Objective: Confirm details, ease seller concerns, and maintain positive momentum before the listing goes live.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Confirm details, ease seller concerns, and maintain positive momentum before the listing goes live.
 Do this 2 to 3 days before launch.

 • Don’t assume they’re fully prepared.